oracle/oracle-database-operator/README.md

 ## Install Oracle DB Operator

-   Once the above prerequisite changes have been done, to install the operator in the cluster quickly, you can apply the modified `oracle-database-operator.yaml` file from above step.
+   After you have completed the preceding prerequisite changes, you can install the operator.
+To install the operator in the cluster quickly, you can apply the modified `oracle-database-operator.yaml` file from the preceding step.

    Run the following command